 Passover is one of the most important Jewish holidays.
 It commemorates the exodus of the Jews from slavery in Egypt.
 When the pharaoh refused to release the slaves to the prophet Moses, ten plagues were brought upon the land.
-The tenth plague, the death of every first-born, “passed over” the Jews and the pharaoh released them from bondage.
+The tenth plague, the death of every first-born, “passed over” the Jews, and the pharaoh released them from bondage.
 Passover is a celebration of freedom that extends far beyond the Jews and the story of their exodus as we acknowledge and fight for the freedom of all who are enslaved.

 Passover is observed for eight days and begins with a feast called the Passover Seder held on the first and second nights of the holiday.
-The seder (which means “order”) is a festive meal where the haggadah, the story of the exodus plus prayers and song, is read while certain rituals are practiced in a set order.
-Passover has a lot of food restrictions centering on the forbiddance to eat leavened food products which symbolized the haste at which the Hebrews had to escape Egypt.
+The seder (which means “order”) is a festive meal where the Haggadah, the story of the exodus plus prayers and song, is read while certain rituals are practiced in a set order.
+Passover has a lot of food restrictions centering on the forbiddance to eat leavened food products which symbolized the haste with which the Hebrews had to escape Egypt.
 Plus, several animal foods are integral to the rituals.
 When you add that to the already long list of foods vegans do not eat or use, the holiday can seem extremely challenging.
 Still, it is possible to hold a vegan Passover seder with just a few changes.
 Here are some ideas on how to hold a vegan Passover seder.

 1. Forbidden Foods

 On Passover, it is forbidden to eat leavened foods such as bread or pasta.
 During their escape from Egypt, the Jews did not have time to let their bread rise and instead ate unleavened bread or matzoh.
-Leavened foods are called chametz and include bread, pasta, and any foods made with yeast, wheat, rye, barley, spelt and oats.
+Leavened foods are called chametz and include bread, pasta, and any foods made with yeast, wheat, rye, barley, spelt, and oats.

 In addition to these restrictions, Ashkenazi Jews also stay away from other foods known as kitniyot.
 This includes rice, corn, millet, peas, beans, legumes, peanuts, sesame seeds, poppy seeds, and mustard seeds.
-Quinoa is not considered a grain and is therefore, allowed.
+Quinoa is not considered a grain and is, therefore, allowed.
 Soybeans are prohibited which makes it somewhat harder for vegans.
 The origin of these restrictions is not clear and it is not written in Jewish law but most Ashkenazi Jews follow this prohibition on Passover.
 Sephardic Jews, on the other hand, do not follow the kitniyot prohibition.
 You will want to know which customs your guests follow when preparing your Passover seder.
 Note that some of the recipes in this article may contain kitniyot.

 2. The Seder Table

 The Haggadah is the book that contains the story of the exodus along with songs, prayers, and directions for the seder ritual.
-For people who extend the idea of freedom to people all over the world and to animals, the traditional Haggadah might seem limiting.
+For people who extend the idea of freedom to people all over the world and animals, the traditional Haggadah might seem limited.
 I would recommend getting a new Haggadah that is more in line with animal rights and plant-based eating.
 There are three veg-friendly Haggadahs available: “Haggadah for the Vegetarian Family” and “Haggadah for the Liberated Lamb” by Roberta Kalechofsky, and “Open-Eyed Heart-Wide Haggadah” by Debra Jill Mazer.

 Anyone who has been to a Passover Seder knows that the Seder Plate is the centerpiece of the table.
-It is rich with symbolism of the Exodus of the Hebrew slaves and is a main part of the Seder’s ceremonial rituals.
+It is rich with the symbolism of the Exodus of the Hebrew slaves and is the main part of the Seder’s ceremonial rituals.
 Each of the six foods on the seder plate symbolizes a part of the story of emancipation.
 But some of the items on the Seder plate are not vegan-friendly and can be replaced by other items that are more in tune with one’s ethics.

 Karpas: karpas is a vegetable or herb such as potato, celery, or parsley to symbolize spring.
 It gets dipped in saltwater to symbolize the tears of the enslaved.